 Cash back and points cards each have their own advantages.
 Cash back cards give you simple, flexible cash rewards that you can use any way you please.
-Points cards, on the other hand, offer the chance to get extra value out of your rewards by redeeming them for travel.
+Points and miles cards, on the other hand, offer the chance to get extra value out of your rewards by redeeming them for travel.

 It’s easy to become overwhelmed with the sheer number of rewards credit cards available today, and that’s especially true if you’re flexible on the type of card you wind up with.
 Picking a hotel credit card is simple if you always stay with the same hotel brand, for example.
 But, what if you’re flexible on where you travel and when?
 Or, what if you’re not sure if you should go with a travel card at all, or if you’re better off sticking with cash back rewards?

-Cash back and points cards each have their own advantages.
+Cash back and points or miles cards each have their own advantages.
 Cash back cards give you simple, flexible cash rewards that you can use any way you please.
-Points cards, on the other hand, offer the chance to get extra value out of your rewards by redeeming them for travel.
+Points and miles cards, on the other hand, offer the chance to get extra value out of your rewards by redeeming them for travel.
 Not to mention, travel rewards cards often include valuable perks such as airport lounge access and travel insurance.

 Cash back credit cards

 Cash back credit cards let you earn a percentage of rewards based on your spending, usually with a flat rate or a tiered rewards program.
-While all cash rewards credit cards let you redeem points for cash back or statement credits, some also let you cash in rewards for gift cards, merchandise, travel and other options.
+While all cash rewards credit cards let you redeem points or miles for cash back or statement credits, some also let you cash in rewards for gift cards, merchandise, travel and other options.

 Some of the top cash back cards include: